 Make the crate, of the confinement room his safe space.
 It should be big enough for him to stand and turn.
 At the same time, the crate should not be too big.
 When a dog has more room than he needs, he might turn one corner of the crate into a potty place.

 Always take him to the potty place every morning upon waking up.
 Also, dogs will have the urge to poop 20-30 minutes after each meal.
 Take him outside to potty right before bedtime to ensure that he does not poop in the house at night.

 Now, most dog owners do not struggle with establishing a schedule.
 However, remaining consistent with the same schedule might be challenging.
 Note that when you adopt a rescue dog, you might need a few days off to take care of him.

 The upside of this is that dogs adjust to schedules quite fast in the right environment.

 As we discussed in the earlier section of this article, the change of environment is a possible cause of anxiety.
 You, therefore, have to manage the environment before you bring him home.
 For successful potty training, you need to confine him at all times.
 Only take him out for two things, potty breaks, and exercise/playtime.

 A new rescue dog will need constant supervision, especially when you let him out of his crate.
 When you allow him to roam around the house freely, he might find a corner and poop.
 Well, you will also need to look out for the signs when your dog wants to eliminate it.

 If you want him out of his confinement, consider putting him on a leash.
-This way you can always have your eyes on him.
 When moving around the house, tug the leash on your waist so that he is always with you.